MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

 The unification process maps customer data from your data sources, removes duplicates, matches the data across tables, and creates a unified profile.
 Unification is performed in the following order:

-1. [Source fields](data-unification-map-tables.md) (previously called Map): In the source fields step, select tables and fields to include in the unify process.
+1. [Source fields](data-unification-map-tables.md) (previously called Map): In the source fields step, select tables and fields to include in the unification process.
 Map fields to a common type that describes the purpose of the field.

 1. [Duplicate records](data-unification-duplicates.md) (previously part of Match): In the duplicate records step, optionally define rules to remove duplicate customer records from within each table.